acidonper/linking-app-back/README.md

 ## Authentication

-JWT and tradicional user/password login are available in this project.
+JWT and traditional user/password login are available in this project.
 It is important to bear in mind that JWT is the standard authentication method for **/api`*`** routes.

 In order to understand the implementation, it is required to review the following files: